 - Address: Paddy's River, Tidbinbilla, 421 Discovery Dr, Paddys River ACT

 - Address: Paddys River Road, Paddys River ACT

 About 40 kilometers south of Canberra, the historic homestead of Lanyon is a lovely spot to spend a morning or afternoon.
 Set in attractive parkland on the Murrumbidgee River, the homestead recalls 19th-century rural life and is still a working farm with sheep, cattle, and horses.

 You can step back in time and tour some of the homestead's rooms, filled with antique treasures, or stroll through the beautiful gardens.
 After exploring the grounds, the café is a great place to enjoy a snack.

 Official site: http://www.historicplaces.com.au/lanyon-homestead

 About an hour's drive from Canberra, Goulburn is the center of a wealthy farming district at the junction of the Wollondilly and Mulwarry Rivers.
 The discovery of gold at Braidwood, 87 kilometers south, brought the town wealth.
 Today, many handsome buildings bear witness to the town's prosperity in the 1870s.
 Of particular interest are Riversdale Historic Homestead, the town hall, courthouse, and St. Saviour's Cathedral.

 Many artists and potters have settled here.
 It's worthwhile spending a few hours browsing the art galleries and shops and relaxing at the cafés.
-In addition to a number of old inns, you can explore the historic buildings on the Berrima Heritage Walk.
+In addition to a number of old inns, you can explore the historic buildings on the Berrima Historic Walk.

 Address: 11 Gold Creek Road, Nichols